-Angophora Reserves is located in the suburbs of Avalon and Clareville.
+Angophora Reserve is located in the suburbs of Avalon and Clareville.
 It contains three vegetation communities all of high conservation significance for natural and cultural heritage and is habitat for threatened and significant fauna species.

 The reserve consists of 18.5 hectares of urban bushland in Avalon on the Barrenjoey Peninsula.
 It is dominated by remnant forest and woodland vegetation communities.
-This reserve provides a small taste of the peninsula similar to what it was like pre-settlement and provides significant samples of vegetation communities and fauna habitats that as under threat.
+This reserve provides a small taste of the peninsula similar to what it was like pre-settlement and provides significant samples of vegetation communities and fauna habitats that are under threat.
 Angophora Reserve was originally purchased by the Wildlife Preservation Society in 1937 as a bushland sanctuary.

 The reserve was intended especially to preserve a giant Angophora tree, which still stands today but is now dead.